-Materials published during the production of the National Park Partnership Plan should be made available in alternative formats (e.g. alternative languages) on request.
+All National Park Partnership Plan documents will be made available in alternative formats (e.g. alternative languages) on request.

 General

 It should be noted that the Partnership Plan will ultimately be delivered through individual projects and programmes.
 The design and scoping of those projects and programmes should identify and avoid specific impacts and establish detailed measures to reduce any negative impacts.